RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 - 2M Let me give you and example.
 - 1L OK, an example.
 - 2M At the weekend I wanted to go to the city for some shoes.
-- 1L OK, to shop for shoes in the city.
+- 1L Ah, to shop for shoes in the city.
 - 2M Normally when I want to go to the city he takes me there.
+- 0I Now it's over to you.
+- 0I Remember, all we're doing is reflecting.
-- 1Q Which reply reflects what the member just said?
+- 0Q Which reply reflects what the member just said?
   - 24 You must always be careful in the city.
   - 27 You don't want him with you to shop for shoes.
   - 0 You normally go together.